JBNCK/fp3_debloater/README.md

 Others:
 google it idk
 ```
-Instructions for MacOS/Windows (If you are on MacOS also read 'Running the script (Linux/Unix/MacOS!)' below:
+Link to the Android Developers website:
+Platform tools (Windows/MacOS): https://developer.android.com/studio/releases/platform-tools
+# Running the script (Linux/Unix/MacOS)
+Additional steps for MacOS:
 ```
 MacOS:
-download 'Platform tools' from the android developers website and but the files in the extracted folder.
+download 'Platform tools' from the Android Developers website (linked above) and but the files in the extracted folder.
 In debloat.sh replace every 'sudo adb' with './adb' (without the quotes' and remove the #!/bin/bash.
 I am not sure how to run shell scripts though.
 I would assume it is the same way as listed below but if it doesnt work, google it.

-Windows:
-download 'Platform tools' from the android developers website and but the files in the extracted folder.
-Enable file extensions on the top of the file explorer by pressing 'View >> Enable file extensions' or something similar.
-Replace the .sh extension with a .bat extension.
-Inside the debloat.sh (now debloat.bat) file remove every 'sudo' and remove the #!/bin/bash.
-Run the script by double clicking.
 ```
-Platform tools (Windows/MacOS): https://developer.android.com/studio/releases/platform-tools
-# Running the script (Linux/Unix/MacOS!)
 Extract the release file and open a terminal inside of the extracted folder.
 Then type in these commands:
 ```
 sudo chmod 777 *
-./debloat.sh
+sh debloat.sh
 ```
 The script will take around 1-2 minutes to debloat your phone.
 To complete the process, reboot your phone.
+# Running the script (Windows)
+double click the ```debloat_win.bat``` file.
+The debloat process should start automatically
 # Getting apps back
 There is currently no rebloater. but if you want to get a package/app back, just find out the package name (via the debloater, package names viewer 2.0 (play store) or whatever) and type in (terminal):
 ```